simula-lab/simula-friendly-slugs-for-arabic-sites/readme.txt

 - Transliteration (using PHP/ICU)
 - 3arabizi
 - Hash (from the Arabic title)
-- Translation (Requires a Google Translate API key)
+- Translation (using an external translation service provider such as Google Translate API)

 After installing and activating the plugin, navigate to the "Settings" menu in the Admin Dashboard and select "Friendly slugs".